sanjayk0330/zero-waste-recipe/README.md

 ## Cross-Validation

-In order to determine which classification model to use, we initialliy used cross-validation on a cleaned dataset provided by [Kaggle](https://www.kaggle.com/datasets/kaggle/recipe-ingredients-dataset).
+In order to determine which classification model to use, we initially used cross-validation on a cleaned dataset provided by [Kaggle](https://www.kaggle.com/datasets/kaggle/recipe-ingredients-dataset).
 From our results shown below, we decided to implement LinearSVC.

 <p align="center">
 <img src="/image/EDA_Kaggle.png" width="600"/>